Evodevelopment/PA-for-Python-Developer/README.md

 # PA-for-Python-Developer

-Writing efficient code in Python #3(ideally in Python 3.8 or higher).
+Writing Pythonic code = efficient code in Python #3(ideally in Python 3.8 or higher).

 Database: any relational database(ideally PostgreSQL).
 Some unit and integration tests are nice to have, but not required.•